22.214.171.124 Date and Time Data

-While the various string formats used for displaying date and time information are useful in conveying information to users, a mathematical basis for these values is needed to provide Origin with plotting and analysis of these values.
+While the various string formats used for displaying date and time information are useful in conveying information to users, a mathematical basis for these values is needed to support plotting and analysis involving date-time data.

 The next few examples are dedicated to dealing with date and time data in your LabTalk scripts.